rapidDevGroup/autoCMS/README.md

 2. Copy the admin folder into the root of your site
 3. Make sure that the admin folder and sub-folders are writable
 4. Visit http://yoursite.com/admin/
-5. It will ask you to create a password, then scan your html files and ask you which ones to add to the CMS.
+5. It will ask you to create a password, then scan your html files and ask you to process them and add to the CMS.
 6. autoCMS will rename files to .php (scan for links and rename those as well) and add the appropriate php tags.
     * It will scan and look for edit tags and create a data file structure (JSON).
     * It will then bring you to a basic CMS to edit all your content.